-Among the many changes in Android L, one of the most long-overdue is a set of enhancements to make the lock screen more useful.
-While the biggest change is the addition of lock screen notifications, Google has sprinkled a few more features throughout.
-After years of apps and skins designed to bring more information to the lock screen, Google has finally gotten the message.
+Among the many changes in Android /a>, one of the most long-overdue is a set of enhancements to make the lock screen more useful. ile the biggest change is the addition of lock screen notifications, has sprinkled a few more features throughout.
+After years of apps skins designed to bring more information to the lock screen, has finally gotten the message.

-Possibly the best new feature found on Android L's lock screen is the addition of notifications, and interacting with them is simple.
-Just as you would dismiss anything else on Android, a quick swipe to the left or the right will get rid of a lock screen notification.
-If you have multiple notifications on the lock screen, taping one will highlight it, and tapping once more will open it.
+ssibly the best new feature found on Android s lock screen is the addition of notifications, interacting with them is simple. st as you would dismiss anything else on Android, a quick swipe to the left or the right will get rid of a lock screen notification.
+If you have multiple notifications on the lock screen, taping one will highlight it, tapping once more will open it.

-To get a better view of all notifications without actually unlocking your phone, a quick swipe down on the lock screen will make the clock disappear and give an expanded view.
+To get a better view of all notifications without actually unlocking your phone, a quick swipe down on the lock screen will make the clock disappear give an exped view.
 Not all notifications are shown directly on the lock screen; some are hidden.
-These won’t show unless you swipe down to access this expanded view or actually unlock the phone and view them in your notification panel.
+These won’t show unless you swipe down to access this exped view or actually unlock the phone view them in your notification panel.

-Of course, if your phone requires a PIN, pattern, or password to unlock, notifications will be displayed, but you can’t tap them to get specific information.
+Of course, if your phone requires a N, pattern, or password to unlock, notifications will be displayed, but you can’t tap them to get specific information.
 You’ll have to unlock your phone first.

-Another very cool feature in Android for those of you that have certain Bluetooth devices, be it a headset or an Android Wear smartwatch: If a such a device is paired with your phone or tablet, a password or PIN won’t be required because the phone “knows” that it’s you attempting to unlock your own device.
+Another very cool feature in Android for those of you that have certain Bluetooth devices, be it a headset or an Android ar smartwatch: If a such a device is paired with your phone or tablet, a password or N won’t be required because the phone “knows” that it’s you attempting to unlock your own device.
 It’s a nifty feature, but as far as we can tell, it’s not yet implemented in this developer preview.

 en your phone is charging, the estimated amount of time left until it’s 100% charged will be displayed on the bottom of the lock screen.